What Happened to Captain Lee Rosbach After Below Deck? (2026)

 Captain Lee’s New Show — Deadly Waters on Oxygen

-The show focuses on crimes that occur on or near water — murders, disappearances, and other incidents with a maritime connection.
-Lee serves as a host and guide through the cases, bringing his decades of seafaring experience to the framing of each story.
-It is squarely in the true crime format that has dominated cable programming for several years, but the nautical angle is a genuine differentiator.
+Deadly Waters with Captain Lee premiered in 2024.
+The premise: crimes that happen on or near water — murders, disappearances, maritime incidents — with Lee as host and guide through each case.
+It’s squarely in the true crime format that’s been dominating cable for years, but the nautical angle gives it something genuinely different from the standard format.

 Captain Lee’s Podcast — Salty with Captain Lee